 We confirm large gender differences in financial literacy in the United States, Germany, and the Netherlands.
 Not only are female respondents less likely to answer financial literacy questions correctly but they are also more likely to state that they do not know the answers to the questions.
 Gender gaps are large and strikingly similar across countries.
 The gender gap in financial literacy continues to persist even after taking into account marital status, education, income, and other socioeconomic characteristics.
 Moreover, we find a gender gap in financial literacy even among the young-this in spite of younger women having higher education levels and labor force participation.
-We also find that women are not likely to consult financial advisors to compensate for their lack of knowledge.
+We also find that women are not likely to consult financial literacy to compensate for their lack of knowledge.
+Other studies using different measures of financial literacy confirm our findings.
+There is a persistent gender gap in financial literacy that is independent of the socio-economic background, cultural and institutional context, and the measure of financial literacy used.

-Gender differences occur not only in objective measures of financial literacy but also in self-reported financial literacy.
+Gender differences occur not only in objective measures of financial literacy but also in selfreported financial literacy measures.
 When asked to assess their financial knowledge, women tend to give themselves lower scores than men.
-There is a mismatch between actual and self-assessed literacy and the size of that mismatch also differs between women and men.
-Not many women who answer the financial literacy questions correctly give themselves high scores while some of those who respond with at least one "do not know" answer rate their knowledge as high, suggesting that the "do not know" answer may-to some extent-measure lack of confidence.
+Moreover, there is a mismatch between actual and self-assessed literacy and the size of that mismatch differs between women and men.

 We also show that financial literacy can be linked to behavior: Those who are more financially literate are more likely to plan for retirement, to invest in the stock market and pay attention to fees, and to borrow at low costs.
-Financial literacy can also be linked to greater financial well-being.
+Financial literacy can also be linked to greater financial well-being, where the term financial well-being is used to broadly measure the financial situation of a household, for example, having resources to shield against shocks and to achieve financial security.

 The structure of our paper is as follows.
-In section 2 we provide a summary of existing empirical results on the gender gap in financial literacy.
-We focus on results from the United States, the Netherlands, and Germany and show that the gap is very robust and does not go away even when we account for a set of demographic and economic characteristics.
-In section 3 we examine financial literacy gender gaps across age, marital status, household decision-making role, and geographic regions.
-In section 4 we examine self-assessed literacy, and in section 5 we study the relationship between financial advice and financial literacy.
+In section 2 we provide our empirical findings on the gender gap in financial literacy in the United States, the Netherlands, and Germany and show that the gap is very robust and does not go away even after we account for a set of demographic and economic characteristics.
+In section 3, we examine financial literacy gender gaps across age, household decision-making role, and geographic regions.
+In section 4, we examine self-assessed literacy, and in section 5, we study the relationship between financial advice and financial literacy.
 In section 6, we discuss the links between financial literacy and financial behavior.
-We conclude with a discussion of our findings in section 7.
+We conclude with a discussion of our findings and directions for future research in section 7.